-Tobogganing, sledding and snow tubing are fun and active outdoor winter pursuits that many families love to partake in.
-If you haven’t tried them, you really should!
+Tobogganing, sledding, and snow tubing are fun and active outdoor winter pursuits that many families love to partake in.
+It’s a family activity that everyone can enjoy, whether you like a peaceful slide or you like the wind in your face.
 Here’s where to satisfy your need for speed on the snow in and around Calgary.

 City Parks That Allow Sliding

-We know that not everyone agrees with or abides by it, but we would be remiss if we didn’t inform you that Calgary has a bylaw that allows tobogganing/sledding only on the following 23 designated hills within the city.
+We know that not everyone agrees with or abides by it, but we would be remiss if we didn’t inform you that Calgary has a bylaw that allows tobogganing and sledding only on the following 22 designated hills within the city.
 Sledding anywhere else within city limits is against the bylaw and could land you a $100 fine.
 The bylaw does not apply to private, provincial or federal land.
 Find out about more about sledding in Calgary.

 Big Marlborough Park – dry pond: 755 Madeira Dr. NE